+inc the lowest completed line of part 1

-Ι (a) Disease or condition leading directly to death Cerebral infarction
+Ι (a) Disease or condition Cerebral infarction

+leading directly to death

-(b) other disease or condition, if any, leading to I(a) Thrombosis of basilar artery
+(b) other disease or condition, Thrombosis of basilar artery

+if any, leading to I(a)

-(c) other disease or condition, if any, leading to I(b) Cerebrovascular atherosclerosis
+(c) other disease or condition, Cerebrovascular atherosclerosis

+if any, leading to I(b)

 II Other significant conditions

 Contributing to death but not

 related to the disease or

 condition causing it

 (In subsequent examples, to save space, the layout of the MCCD has not been reproduced.
-All examples are taken from actual MCCDs of recent deaths in England and Wales).
+All examples are taken from actual MCCDs of deaths in England and Wales).